2017 UCF Knights football team: East Carolina

 Entering the game ranked number one in scoring offense in the nation while facing the worst scoring defense in the nation, the Knights were 33.5 point favorites.
 The Knights ended up scoring nine touchdowns, including one interception returned for a touchdown and one punt return returned for a touchdown.
 The 63 points the Knights scored were the most since 2001, when they beat Liberty University 63–0.
 The Knights also put up 603 yards of offense, making it the first time since 1998 that UCF has put up more than 500 yards of offense in three straight games.
-With the win, the Knights improved to 5–0 for the first time in program history since moving up to D-1 football, and the first time since 1988.
+With the win, the Knights improved to 5–0 for the first time in program history since moving up to Division I football, and the first time since 1988.

-at Navy
+At Navy

 Navy welcomed the Knights to Annapolis following the Midshipmen's first loss of the season, 30–27 at Memphis, while riding a 17-game home win streak.
 Prior to the game, the Knights practiced against Navy's triple option scheme by having coach Scott Frost, who ran the option offense during his time as quarterback at Nebraska from 1995 to 1997, play as the scout team's quarterback.
 The game ended up being the Knights closest scoring game yet, with Navy tying the Knights twice and being only three points down for most of the fourth quarter.
 Both teams offenses racked up over 400 yards.
 The Midshipmen's defense recorded one fumble, while the Knights defense recorded two interceptions and a fumble.
 The forced fumble by the Knights was key play of the fourth quarter.
 With 7:14 left in regulation, facing a 3rd down & 5 at the UCF 38, and trailing by only 3, Navy running back Darryl Bonner took a pitch to the left.
 A punishing hit by Brandon Moore jarred the ball loose, and Moore recovered for UCF.
 The Knights then iced the game with a 7-play, clock-burning drive, culminating in Otis Anderson Jr.'s first career touchdown for the Knights, and a ten-point lead they would not surrender.
 With the 31–21 win, the Knights improved to 6–0 for the first time in program history.